Income Tax Summary Ireland 2014

-You are liable to a 5% surcharge, which may not exceed €12,695, if your return is filed late, but within two months of the return filing date.
+A 5% surcharge, which may not exceed €12,695, applies where a return is filed late, but within two months of the return filing date.

-You are liable to a 10% surcharge, which may not exceed €63,485, if your return is filed more than two months after the return filing date (s 1084).
+A 10% surcharge, which may not exceed €63,485, applies where a return is filed more than two months after the return filing date (s 1084).

-If you are a company resident in the Republic of Ireland, you must deduct dividend withholding tax (DWT) at the standard rate from dividend payments and other profit distributions (s 172B).
+An ROI-resident company must deduct dividend withholding tax (DWT) at the standard rate from dividend payments and other profit distributions (s 172B).

 (a) an Irish resident company, a pension scheme, an employee share ownership trust, a collective investment undertaking, or a charity (s 172C),

-(b) a non-resident who is resident in a tax treaty country, an EU resident, or a quoted company (s 172D),
+(b) a person resident in a tax treaty country, an EU resident, or a quoted company (s 172D),

 (c) a qualifying intermediary, provided the ultimate beneficiary is non-liable (s 172E).

-The withheld tax may be credited against the dividend recipient’s tax liability for the tax year in which the dividend is received (s 172J).
+DWT may be credited against the recipient’s tax liability for the tax year in which the dividend is received (s 172J).

-If you make an annual payment out of income not charged to tax, the recipient (not you) is chargeable to tax on the payment, and you must retain tax at the standard rate from the amount of the payment (s 238).
+(b) out of income not charged to tax, the recipient is chargeable and the payer must deduct tax at the standard rate from the payment (s 238).

-Financial institutions must deduct deposit interest retention tax (DIRT) at the following percentage rates from interest payable on deposits:
+Financial institutions must deduct deposit interest retention tax (DIRT) at 41% from interest payable on deposits.

-DIRT deducted from general deposit account interest satisfies your income tax liability but must be included in your return of income (s 261).
+DIRT deducted from general deposit account interest satisfies income tax liability but must be included in the recipient’s return of income (s 261).

-If you are an accountable person (a government department or State-funded body), you must deduct professional services withholding tax (PSWT) at the standard rate from payments made for professional services (s 520) of:
+An accountable person (a government department or State-funded body) must deduct professional services withholding tax (PSWT) at the standard rate from payments made for professional services (s 520) of:

 (a) doctors, dentists, pharmacists, opticians and veterinary surgeons,